 Dr. Flint is the founding director of the UCSF Integrated Geriatrics and Palliative Care ("Geripal") Fellowship program, the first of its kind on the west coast.
 This innovative fellowship trains physicians to become leaders in the care of older adults with serious illness through clinical care, research, education, quality improvement and program development.
 Dr. Flint is a co-creator of the UCSF Fellows Leadership Cohort, a successful program introducing medical sub-specialty fellows to foundational leadership concepts.
 She is also a co-leader of a unique, longitudinal leadership development program for all the Geripal fellows in the country.
+She was inducted into the Debra T. Hallas Academy of Medical Educators in 2021.

 Dr. Flint graduated from Yale University in 1998 with a B.A. in Psychology.
 She graduated from New York University School of Medicine in 2004, and she completed internship and residency in Internal Medicine at Brigham and Women's Hospital in 2007.
 She completed a fellowship in Hospice and Palliative Medicine at the Greater Los Angeles VA Healthcare System in 2007.
 After joining the Division of Geriatrics, Dr. Flint sought additional training in medical education.
 She was selected to participate in the Teaching Scholars Program, which she completed in 2016.
 She completed the Association of American Medical College's Leadership and Development program in 2018.
 Dr. Flint also completed training to become a Vitaltalk Faciliator in 2019.
 Vitaltalk is a nationally-recognized course in serious illness communication.
 She continues to seek training in medical education leadership and is currently participating the in the Teach for UCSF Certificate in Teaching for Inclusion and Equity.